Silent Spring: Legacy

 Silent Spring has been featured in many lists of the best nonfiction books of the twentieth century.
 It was fifth in the Modern Library List of Best 20th-Century Nonfiction and number 78 in the National Review's 100 best non-fiction books of the 20th century.
 In 2006, Silent Spring was named one of the 25 greatest science books of all time by the editors of Discover Magazine.
 In 2012, the American Chemical Society designated the legacy of Silent Spring a National Historic Chemical Landmark at Chatham University in Pittsburgh.

 In 1996, a follow-up book, Beyond Silent Spring, co-written by H. F. van Emden and David Peakall, was published.

-In 1967 George Newson composed the tape composition Silent Spring using birdsong recorded at London Zoo as source material.
+In 1967, George Newson composed the tape composition Silent Spring using birdsong recorded at London Zoo as source material.
 It was premiered at the Queen Elizabeth Hall in January 1968.

-Silent Spring is mentioned in the 2008 science fiction novel The Three-Body Problem by Liu Cixin.
+Silent Spring is mentioned in the 2008 science fiction novel The Three-Body Problem by Liu Cixin, as well as its Tencent 2023 and Netflix 2024 television series adaptations.

 In 2011, the American composer Steven Stucky wrote the eponymously titled symphonic poem Silent Spring to commemorate the fiftieth anniversary of the book's publication.
 The piece was given its world premiere in Pittsburgh on February 17, 2012, with the conductor Manfred Honeck leading the Pittsburgh Symphony Orchestra.

-Naturalist David Attenborough has stated that Silent Spring was probably the book that had changed the scientific world the most, after the Origin of Species by Charles Darwin.
+Naturalist David Attenborough has stated that Silent Spring was probably the book that had changed the scientific world the most, after the On the Origin of Species by Charles Darwin.